cllebrun/cllebrun.github.io/labs/3.2 Lab Watson - Watson Visual Recognition/README.md

 3. Rename your model "Default Custom Model" by "PizzaConditionModel"

 4. You will now load images create your model classes.
 The pane to manage file upload is shown on the right side of your screen.
 Click the Browse button to upload a zip file containing at least 10 photos (.jpg or .png) for good pizzas, at least 10 photos for bad pizzas, and 10 photos for not-pizzas.
-You can also drag and drop from your file explorer good_pizza_images.zip and bad_pizza_images.zip  in the [Lab 2 - Training Set folder](https://github.com/cllebrun/cllebrun.github.io/tree/master/labs/3.2%20Lab%20Watson%20-%20Watson%20Visual%20Recognition/Lab2%20-%20Training%20Set).
+You can also drag and drop from your file explorer good_pizza_images.zip and bad_pizza_images.zip  in the <a href="https://github.com/cllebrun/cllebrun.github.io/tree/master/labs/3.2%20Lab%20Watson%20-%20Watson%20Visual%20Recognition/Step2%20-%20Training%20Set.zip" download="step2-training-set.zip">step2-training-set</a> folder (You can download and extract the zip file on your laptop).

   <img src="./images/upload-images.png"/>